How to Find an Online Therapist that Understands You

 - Interpersonal therapy (IPT): IPT focuses on relationships to improve an individual’s interpersonal skills.
 In IPT, your psychotherapist will help you evaluate social interactions, recognize problematic patterns, and learn strategies to interact positively with others and form healthy relationships.
 IPT is effective in treating relationship issues, eating disorders, anxiety disorders, and mood disorders, including postpartum mood disorders, postpartum depression, and bipolar disorder.

-- Psychodynamic therapy: Psychodynamic therapy is a short-term treatment that aims to resolve problematic behavioral and thinking patterns rooted in past experience.
+- Psychodynamic therapy: Psychodynamic therapy is a short-term treatment that aims to resolve problematic behavioral and thinking patterns rooted in past experiences.
 Psychoanalysis typically involves open-ended questions and free associations to identify unconscious ways of thinking and behaving.
 Psychodynamic therapy is effective in treating depression, anxiety disorders, and other mental health concerns.

 If you’re interested in a specific type of treatment, make sure to mention this to your psychotherapist during your first session.